libsdl-org/SDL_mixer/README.txt

 so if playing regular WAVE files sound great, but playing MIDI files sound choppy, try using 8-bit audio, mono audio, or lower frequencies.

-To play MIDI files, you'll need to get a complete set of GUS patches
+To play MIDI files using FluidSynth, you'll need to set the SDL_SOUNDFONTS environment variable to a Sound Font 2 (.sf2) file containing the musical instruments you want to use for MIDI playback.
-from:
-http://www.libsdl.org/projects/mixer/timidity/timidity.tar.gz
+(On some Linux distributions you can install the fluid-soundfont-gm package)

-and unpack them in /usr/local/lib under UNIX, and C:\ under Win32.
+To play MIDI files using Timidity, you'll need to get a complete set of GUS patches from: http://www.libsdl.org/projects/mixer/timidity/timidity.tar.gz and unpack them in /usr/local/lib under UNIX, and C:\ under Win32.